Capture Lightning Photos with Lightning Trigger (aka Lightning Tracker)

 There are different kinds of lightning and the most common that you can easily observe during a stormy day are cloud-to-ground, cloud-to-cloud, and intra-cloud.
 The type of lens you use will always depend on which type of lightning event, but one accessory should always be present if you want to successfully capture these amazing moments: a lightning camera trigger.

-Here’s an informative list of how a lightning camera trigger helps you capture incredible lightning photographs especially if you’re a beginner.
+Here’s an informative list of how a lightning camera trigger (aka lightning tracker) helps you capture incredible lightning photographs especially if you’re a beginner.

 1. A lightning camera trigger has a highly sensitive Light Sensor.

 Light travels faster than sound – so needless to say, an ordinary camera trigger that relies on a sound sensor like the ones used for balloon popping photography is basically useless if you want to capture lightning events.
 However, a lightning camera trigger has s specialized light sensor that focuses on light as a stimulus in a millisecond speed.

 A lightning camera trigger is highly sensitive in detecting lightning bursts – events that cannot be easily perceived by the naked eye.
 These high-speed subjects can be elusive if you’re only relying on your human reflexes to click the shutter at the right moment.
 With a lightning trigger, you only have to adjust your desired settings and let your camera do the work.

 Related Article: How to Take the Extraordinary Lightning Photos

 2. A lightning camera trigger has a specialized Lightning Mode

 A camera trigger designed to capture lightning bursts has a specialized Lightning Mode that ensures flexibility and creativity to your every shot.
 You’re not just shooting a lightning event – you’re making a more personalized piece of artwork in your photography.
 How?